ASU has been researching space exploration since 1969. Here, we chat with the experts on what’s next for the final frontier.

 Experience the feeling of weightlessness with a Zero-G experience.
 The program is offered in nine cities, with a price tag of just under $5,000.

 Dorrance Planetarium at the Arizona Science Center is also a must-visit.
 Current shows include Dynamic Earth, Grand Tour of the Solar System, Super-volcanoes, and Arizona Skies.

-The Marston Exploration Theater at ASU offers five different 3D astronomy shows.
+The Marston Exploration Theater offers five different 3D ASU astronomy shows.
 Marston shows differ from cinematic planetarium shows because they feature a live presenter and pilot, who will “fly” you to a sky phenomenon in 3D and answer your questions.
 While you wait for the show to start, explore the lobby gallery of interactive exhibits where you can check out a full-size Mars rover or learn where meteorites come from.

 photographer CHRIS LOOMIS model THE AGENCY AZ wardrobe stylist CAROLE COTTEN hair/makeup LAURA FLAGLER location HANGAR ONE SCOTTSDALE